|

 beginners (ages 7-10) ideally should practice for 15-20 minutes

 every other day.
-Some beginners even prefer to practice everyday
+Some beginners even prefer to practice EVERY dayfor

-time should be encouraged, and parents are also asked to see that
+should be encouraged, and parents are also asked to see that the

-the student does his or her best to stick to it.
-Of course, this
+student does his or her best to stick to it.
+Of course, this needs

-needs to be based on the student’s age, time and schoolwork
+to be based on the student’s age, time and schoolwork concerns,

-concerns, disposition, etc. Intermediate and advanced students will,
+disposition, etc. Intermediate and advanced students will, of course,

 After the first year or so of lessons, if all is going well, daily